mcejack/Bitmaker-Labs-Assignment-1/README.md

-# assignment-1
-Assignment 1 from weeks 3&amp;4 Bitmaker
-Assignment to be reviewed
+Assignment from Front End Web Development course.
+The assignment required copying a sample website to mimic the look and feel of the site.